 Online banks operate purely online, which often allows them to offer lower fees and higher interest rates.
 They’re a good choice if you’re comfortable doing all your banking digitally.
 Most work with nationwide ATM networks to provide easy access to your money.

 No matter which type of bank you choose, make sure it’s FDIC insured to protect your money.
-Also, consider the bank’s fees, such as monthly service and ATM fees, as they can add up over time.
+Also, consider the bank’s fees, such as the monthly maintenance fee, overdraft fees, and ATM fees, as they can add up over time.
 A bank with fewer fees or options to waive them could save you money.

 Know the Requirements for Opening a Bank Account Online